-Our aim is for marketing and media to shape the culture of mountain biking so it is more inclusive, welcoming and open to all genders.
+marketing and media CAN shape the culture of mountain biking so it is more inclusive, welcoming and open to all genders.

 Why do we need Gearing Up!

-One of the other main reasons that mountain biking continues to be dominated by men, and is perceived as ‘off the radar’ for so many women+ and girls, is because of its image.
-Although significant inroads are being made, particularly in terms of women-led media, social media, events, festivals and brands, our FIAS research participants used phrases like ‘masculine’, ‘macho’, ‘intimidating’ and ‘bro’ when we asked them what mountain biking could be like.
-Women+ described feeling on edge, uncomfortable and painfully aware they are participating in a ‘male’ sport.
-Mountain bike media and marketing have an opportunity to engage more deeply and demonstrate that mountain biking is a place they belong.
+Mountain biking continues to be dominated by men, and is perceived as ‘off the radar’ for many women+ and girls.
+One of the main reasons is because of its image.
+Although significant inroads are being made in opening mountain biking up to marginalised groups, research finds that women+ are painfully aware they are participating in a ‘male’ sport.
+This affects how women engage - how they spend their money, and how much they enjoy the sport.
+Mountain bike media and marketing have an opportunity to demonstrate that mountain biking is a place women+ belong.

 The business opportunity